-When I announced that I was going back to school for my MBA, once of my friends balked that it seemed to be contrary to my values of saving money and building wealth — they left this comment on my Facebook post announcing my acceptance to the program.
+When I announced that I was going back to school for my MBA, once of my friends balked that it seemed to be contrary to my values of saving money and building wealth.
+They left this comment in response my Facebook post announcing my acceptance to the program.
 Yikes!
 Were they right?

 When people hear the letters “MBA” they see about $100,000 in tuition right next to it.
 For Canadians, a lot of this perception is inflated by the cost of prestigious MBA programs in the USA.
 Down south, you do have to shell out six-figures to attend a good school.
 For this reason, many opt to complete their degrees at lower tier schools or online.